sal55/langs/Compilertest3.md

 This compiler took 6 seconds just to compile a Hello, World program (which generated a 5MB executable, which probably explains it!).

+### (9) Zig

+I think this ran out memory on the optimised build, but it eventually completed and that timing is shown.
+The time for optimised estimated based on it taking 25 times as long on 1000 functions compared with unoptimised.
+This compiler is rather sneaky because if you compile again, it will make use of the previous results, even if the resulting executable is deleted.

 ### Host

 All tests were done on an old Windows 7 PC, 64 bits, with spinning hard drive.
 Number of cores available was 2 (doubt any used more than one).
 Not the most up-to-date hardware, but all compilers ran on the same machine.